 Make Sure Your LinkedIn Profile Is Up to Date

 Right now, there are only a few hundred people with access to this exciting feature.
 The Vengreso team is fortunate to be among those few, so we’ll be testing it out and sharing with you, our loyal customers and followers, different ways of leveraging this new magnet to connect with your buyers and continue growing sales.

 Don’t miss out!
-Make sure your skills are up to date, that you have endorsements, and that your LinkedIn profile matches the buyer’s journey.
+Make sure your skills are up to date, that you have endorsements, a good LinkedIn headline, and that your LinkedIn profile matches the buyer’s journey.
 That way, when LinkedIn rolls out this new feature to everyone, you’ll be positioned to take full advantage.

 This article was co-authored with CEO and Founder of Vengreso, Mario M. Martinez Jr.